vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

 <summary>hint</summary>
 <br/>

-1. In the Git Bash window, set the current working directory to the **extra** folder and run the TestProducer application.
+1. In the Git Bash window, set the current working directory to the **events** folder and run the TestProducer application.

    ```bash
    mvn exec:java -Dexec.mainClass="TestProducer"